Powering Down for Winter or Spring Break

-Before leaving campus for winter break or spring break, and other holidays throughout the year, Cornell reminds the campus to unplug and unwind to help save energy on campus.
-You can save money and energy usage in your office, common areas, labs, residential rooms and spaces by following the simple steps listed below.
+Before leaving campus for winter break, spring break, and other holidays throughout the year, follow these simple tips to save energy in your office, common areas, labs, residential rooms and spaces.

 Colleges and units directly benefit from avoided energy costs, so powering down makes an impact on your college/unit while improving overall campus sustainability.

 And just imagine the social, economic, environmental, and academic benefits that are possible when we engage in sustainable behavior year-round.
-We will save the campus $1.4 million and over 3,500 tons of carbon through major energy upgrade projects completed this year, and Cornell is once again the #1 Ivy for sustainability in the nation because of your efforts.
+We will save the campus $1.4 million and over 3,500 tons of carbon through major energy upgrade projects completed this year, and Cornell is once again the #1 Ivy for sustainability in the nation and the only Ivy to earn STARS Platinum because of your efforts.

 Your actions make a difference!
 Thank you for your continued efforts to save energy, reduce carbon emissions, and adopt sustainable practices.
 We can’t do it without you!